STORY BY HEATHER M. SURLS

 Dalal, a computer science student, volunteered with Baladk last year.
 She finds public art exciting for many reasons.
 Especially on a busy street like this one, murals and graffiti reach a huge crowd.
 The artist has no control over who sees it, what they will think, or even what will become of their artwork.
 It takes thick skin and extreme faith in one’s skills to paint like this, she says.

 “It’s for the public,” she says, looking at her half-finished wall.
 “It’s not for me anymore.”

 Bayan is also enjoying the opportunity to paint in public.
 Recently, while painting for a gallery exhibition, she wrestled with questions like, “Why am I doing this?” and “How is this helping?”
 Her paintings were so personal, she wondered if they would have meaning for anyone else, or if they were just a joke.
 She asked herself if being a painter meant she was a selfish elitist.

 Though Bayan now has a degree in visual arts, her family did not always support her artistic ambitions.
 Because she got high grades in high school, they expected she would become a doctor or an engineer.
-After compromising for one semester, Bayan changed her major, deciding that pursuing art was not wrong.
+According to a widely-held view in this region, being an artist implies that a person is not smart, Bayan explains.
+Choosing to be a painter is considered a step down the social ladder.
+After compromising for one semester, though, Bayan changed her major, choosing instead to pursue her passion.

 “I had to make a lot of compromises,” she says.
 “Now the sketch has nothing to do with it.”